 What is covered in burglary insurance?

-The primary criteria for a claim with burglary insurance is a forceful entry.
+The primary criteria for a claim is a forceful entry.
 This insurance covers your premises against violent entry.
 They provide no coverage or compensation for a nonviolent and unforceful attempt.
 They rather see this as carelessness on your own path.

 Although they may vary from one company to another, most insurance companies do not cover the following under burglary insurance.
 Loss or damages resulting from